vlang/v/doc/docs.md

 **When to Avoid**

-- When you need to debug the application.
+- When you need to debug the application, or when your app's startup time is extremely important (where 1-2ms can be meaningful for you).

 #### PGO (Profile-Guided Optimization)